JacobReynolds/trevorDillonArtV2/README.md

   * Admin page with portfolio image sorting

-  * Contact form for communication (TBA)
+  * Contact form for communication

+  * Dynamic 'About Me' Facebook profile picture

+  * Instagram polling for latest images

-This app is currently under UI development.
-Most of the server implementation is finished and in the final stages of being wrapped up.
-To see a demo environment of this application please go <a target="_blank" href="http://trevordillonart.com">here</a>.
+To see the environment for this application please go <a target="_blank" href="http://trevordillonart.com">here</a>.